April 27, 2026 By Liz Hunt

 Often requires collateral

 Traditional loans often require collateral to minimize the lender’s risk.
-Collateral is an asset (such as your home or car) that a lender can seize in the event you can’t make the payments on your loan.
+Collateral is an asset that a lender can seize in the event you can’t make the payments on your loan.
 If you fail to repay your loan, the lender can sell the collateral to pay off the balance of the loan.

 Acceptable collateral depends on your loan amount and type.
 Financial institutions usually accept easily liquidated assets such as stocks, bonds, real estate, company vehicles, and inventory for small business loans.
 The value of all your collateral assets must be equal to or greater than your loan amount.